kuldeep-tolia/OpenMP_FORTRAN_Codes/Numerical_Methods_Codes/Vector_Dot_Product/readme.md

 Problem Description:

--> This is an OpenMP program for computing a vector dot product for size $N$.
+-> This is an OpenMP program for computing a matrix-vector product for a system of size $N \times N$.